 Trust the kids!
 A student perspective on ‘agency’

-A committee on Architecture for Learning met throughout the fall and winter of 2018 to discuss strategies for providing students with more agency.
+A committee on Architecture for Learning at ISD met throughout the fall and winter of 2018 to discuss strategies for providing students with more agency.
 To learn more about the committee’s work, which included faculty, staff and students, a grade 4 student, who is a member of the committee, provided her insights.

 Why did you join the Architecture for Learning Committee?